ashwin-pc/merge_files/README.md

 ## Overview

 The File Combination Tool is a Node.js script that combines multiple files from a specified directory (and its subdirectories) into a single output file.
-It provides options to include or exclude specific files or directories, remove header comments, and output statistics about the largest files and folders processed.
+It supports various programming languages and file types, providing options to include or exclude specific files or directories, remove header comments, and output statistics about the largest files and folders processed.

 ## Features

 - Combine multiple files into a single output file
+- Support for multiple programming languages and file types
 - Include specific files/folders or process all files in the base directory
 - Exclude files/folders based on patterns
 - Remove specified header patterns from files